rwtibbs/scribe-discord-bot/replit.md

 ## Overview

 This bot integrates with your existing TabletopScribe infrastructure (AWS Cognito, S3, AppSync GraphQL) to provide seamless voice recording capabilities from Discord.
+Features secure web-based authentication where users authenticate via a browser (instead of typing credentials in Discord) and can copy campaign-specific commands to clipboard.

 ## Project Structure